Collingwood Elvis Festival: Events within

 During the festival there is another event called the Live & Original Music Series which began in 2015.
 More of an event at grass-roots level, this is for unknown artists to show their talents and original material.
 The winner for the L & O Showdown for 2015 was Gina Horswood and for 2016 was Mike Charette.

 Privatization of management

 The festival has historically been financially backed by the town of Collingwood, though the last town-funded festival took place in 2019.
 A member of the Collingwood council cited increased financial risk to the community due to steadily decreasing attendance and revenues, though the festival still had a positive financial impact of over $700,000 in 2018.
 The annual upfront expense to the town is around $50,000.
 The town intended to transfer management of the festival to a private backer for the 2020 edition, but no transfer was finalized.

+The festival changed hands a few times since the town announced that would no longer be running the annual event.
+The event never occurred in 2020 due to the COIVD-19 pandemic.
+The festival returned on July 24-26, 2026 ran by Steve Michaels and Mark Erwin.